190sTermometer/Frontend/README.md

 ### Description
 This project contains a website (Vue), cloud database (AWS) and one or more IOT (NodeMCU) devices which uploads data to a cloud service.

 The IOT device is connected to a AM2320 sensor which measure both temperature and humidity.
 The IOT device then pushes it's measurements to the cloud where they are stored under uniqe IDs (MAC ID).
-The website (Vue) then pulls this information from the cloud to then be shown in graphs on the website.
+The website (Vue) then pulls this information from the cloud to then be shown as graphs on the website.
+The website also has a user function which uses a diffirent database for storing it's users.

-The IOT devices must be registered and given a specific update frequency in order for the connection to the cloud to function.
+The IOT devices must be registered and given a specific update frequency, using the key 'updateInterval' in order for the connection to the cloud to function.
+The IOT device then every x (insert updateInterval) seconds takes a measurement and pushes it to the database through a PUT function.
 ## Project Configuration
 ### Vue (Frontend)
 **Project setup**